 Anatomically, the ear is divided into three parts: the external ear, the middle ear, and the internal ear.

 External Ear.
-The external ear consists of two main components:
+The external ear consists of three main components:

 - Auricle (Pinna): This is the visible outer portion of the ear that is attached to the lateral aspect of the head.
 It captures sound waves and directs them into the external auditory canal.